-The Facility will be non-smoking for staff and residents.
+The Facility and its campus will be non-smoking and drug-free for staff and residents.

-E. Self Monitoring by Contractor
+E. Self - Monitoring by Contractor

 The Contractor will be responsible to establish a process for self-monitoring the facility operations to ensure compliance with all applicable DOC Community Residential Center Operational Standards, DOC policies, state and federal laws, and all applicable health and safety standards.
 All monitoring reports and copies of corrective action plans will be forwarded to the Contract Monitor and the Director of Institutions within 30 days of the monitoring.